Overview

 Possible complications of any major surgery

-There are problems that can happen while you are in hospital recovering from perineal surgery.
+Problems can happen while you are in hospital recovering from surgery.
 These are similar to those for any major surgery, and include:

-• bleeding, which might need a blood transfusion or more surgery in some cases
+• bleeding (needing a blood transfusion or more surgery)

 • injury to nearby nerves or tissues